GSA/fedramp-gov/pages/pursuing-a-jab-authorization.md

 tag: pursuing-a-jab-authorization
 ---
 <p>CSPs that make a business decision to pursue a Joint Authorization Board (JAB) Provisional Authority to Operate (P-ATO) for their CSO are prioritized quarterly.
 During the prioritization process, the JAB aims to authorize cloud services it believes are most likely to be leveraged government-wide.
 More information on  the JAB Authorization Process can be found on the <a href="/jab-authorization/">JAB Authorization webpage</a>.</p>
+<p>Additionally, the documents, templates, and blogs below all relate to the FedRAMP JAB Authorization Process.</p>
 <table>
 <tr>
 <th>Documents</th>